thisrina/darly-theme-for-brackets/README.md

 # Darkly Theme for Brackets
-Made with a UIX Designer who is a sucker for dark environments.
+Made by a UIX Designer who is a sucker for dark environments.

 ## Requirements:
   * [Fira Code font](https://github.com/tonsky/FiraCode/releases)